AndreaRethy/4.1-Andrea-Rethy/README.md

 ### Delete an item

-Just the id is needed:
+Just the id is needed.
+To test this copy a valid id number when doing the GET request.

 ```
 DELETE http://localhost:1234/todo/c4b2eb63-60ae-44ea-a6e2-52666a0c3a0f